millerk22/emc2-labs/EMC2-Labs-Fall/lab21.rst

 >>> X, y = diabetes_data.data, diabetes_data.target  # extract the data matrix (X) and targets (outputs) vector y

 - Extend the data matrix with a column of ones to model the offset. **Hint:** `See the numpy function`_ ``numpy.hstack``.
-- Compute the least squares fit coefficient vector  via ``numpy.linalg.lstsq`` on this data.
+- Compute the least-squares fit coefficient vector  via ``numpy.linalg.lstsq`` on this data.

 .. _See the numpy function: https://numpy.org/doc/stable/reference/generated/numpy.hstack.html